simeoncloud/docs/reporting.md

 - Error Message: If the configuration fails for any reason, the full error message is captured in this column

 ## Baseline and Compliance report
-Displays how each of your tenants compared to its baseline repository.
+Displays how each of your tenants compare to their baseline.
 You can see the comparison **by tenant**, **type of configuration**, and **configuration**.
 You can also drill down to see how properties in a **specific configuration** compare to the baseline.

 The data in the Baseline and Compliance report uses Power BI [import connections](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-directquery-about#import-connections) and is refreshed every 3 hours, which is the max number of automated refreshes allowed in Power BI Pro.
 You can refresh the report manually when viewing in Power BI.
 To do so:
 - Go to [Power BI](https://app.powerbi.com) > **Workspaces** > **Simeon Cloud**
 - Hover your mouse over the **Baseline Compliance Report** dataset > Click on the **refresh** icon

 ## Building custom reports
-Simeon will pre-install reports, but you are more than welcome to create your own reports with the data in the Simeon Sync Power BI dataset.
+Simeon will pre-install reports, but users are encouraged to create their own reports with the data in the Simeon Sync Power BI dataset.
 To do so:
 - Go to [Power BI](https://app.powerbi.com) > **Workspaces** > **Simeon Cloud**
 - Select the **Simeon Sync** dataset
 - At the top of the page, select **+ Create a report** > **Start from Scratch**